Contact Us

 • Transportation allowance: This allowance helps cover the cost of commuting to and from work, whether by public transportation or private vehicle.

-• Meal allowance: Some companies provide a daily or monthly allowance to help cover the cost of meals during working hours.
+• Meal allowance: Some companies provide a daily or monthly allowance to help cover the cost of meals.

 • Telephone allowance: This allowance helps cover the cost of mobile phone bills, which can be essential for expats to stay connected with colleagues, clients, and family back home.